Dor Bahadur Bista: Biography

-Education

 Sources vary regarding Bista's date of birth.
-According to some sources, he was born on 15 April 1928 while there have also been some speculations that he might have been born around 1924, or in 1926.
+According to some sources, he was born on 15 April 1928 while there have also been some speculations that he might have been born around 1924, or in 1928.
 He graduated from Patan High School, after which he attended Tri Chandra College.
 He completed his Certificate in Indian Ethnography in London.

 Career

 While working as a government headmaster in a girls' high school in Patan, Bista became a research assistant to Professor Christoph Furer-Haimendorf of London University who was conducting field research in the area of Solukhumbu.
 He later claimed that it was this experience that ignited his interest in Anthropology.

 In 1972 he was appointed to Lhasa in Tibet as Nepal's Counsel General.

 He established an organization called Karnali Institute in Jumla.

 In the 1980s, Bista was a member of the board of governors of ICIMOD.

 Disappearance

 In January 1995, Bista mysteriously disappeared from Jumla District, being last seen boarding a bus to Chisapani or Dhangadhi.
 His wife, Narayani, with whom he had a daughter and three sons, died soon after.